O-T-Fletcher/Nanopore-16S-rRNA-Processing/README.md

   <br> - install pip: ```sudo apt-get install python3-pip``` (pip github: https://github.com/pypa/pip)
   <br> - install osfclient: ```pip install osfclient``` (osfclient github: https://github.com/osfclient/osfclient)

   <br> - Taxonomy database installation: Please visit the Emu repository (https://github.com/treangenlab/emu) for details and explanation.
 The section you want is the first chunk of code in the **Installation** section.
-This pipeline will use the SILVA database.
+This workflow will use the SILVA database.
 Other databases are available, or you can build your own (instructions are on their github).
 For detailed explanation for beginners:
       <br> * Use the ```cd``` command to go to the location on your computer where you want to install your database.
       <br> * Use the ```mkdir``` command to create the directory where you want to store the database.
 Example: ```mkdir silva```.
 I recommend staying in this directory during the rest of the intallation process.
 Then...
       <br> ```export EMU_DATABASE_DIR='silva'``` '**silva**' in this case is the directory name I chose in the previous step.
 Make sure to **adjust this** based on your chosen directory name.